What is wrong with High Fructose Corn Syrup | OlsonND.com

 There is a lot of research being conducted on what eating a high amount of fructose does to our bodies, and while there is much more research to be done, here is some of what scientists have found out:

-• High Fructose Corn Syrup has to be converted in the body before it gets used.
+- High Fructose Corn Syrup is converted in the body before it gets used.
 This conversion takes place in the liver.
 The choice the liver has to make is either to turn the fructose into glucose that the body can use, or turn it into fat.
-There is some evidence that the liver chooses the conversion into fat first, adding to our already increasing waistlines.
+The liver chooses the conversion into fat first for all of the fructose and then, depending on if the body needs energy or not, will convert glucose into fat – adding to our already increasing waistlines.

 While I would have to agree that the jury is still out on High Fructose Corn Syrup, I think it is best to avoid this sugar in any form possible.
 As I’ve said many times before in this blog: At the very least you should avoid sodas whenever you can, your health depends on it.